 Coming of age and feel-good stories often go hand in hand, and as far as both of them go, this is one of the most underappreciated.
 Hailee Steinfeld is stellar (obviously) in the lead role as Nadine, a teenager who struggles with the fact her best and only friend has begun dating her brother, and the siblings were already less than fond of each other.
 The supporting cast – which includes Kyra Sedgwick and Woody Harrelson as Nadine’s mother and teacher respectively – all have moments to shine, and most are integral to Nadine’s growth and journey of self-discovery.
 It may have a couple of moments which are heavier than almost anything seen in the other entries on this list, but The Edge of Seventeen is a undoubtedly a comical and uplifting feature overall.

 This adoptive family story is so sweet that it might just leave you with a toothache.
 Mark Wahlberg and Rose Byrne are both experienced in comedic and dramatic roles, so they shine as the new parents and play off of each other well.
 The child actors are really enjoyable too, even if the younger two siblings can come off as one dimensional, and Isabela Merced is the movie’s standout as the eldest of the children.
-Few films in the past few years have balanced comedy with genuine emotion as well as Instant Family, and while I can predict how the vast majority of the story would play out, it still worked more than well enough to keep me entertained and invested all the way through.
+Few films in the past few years have balanced comedy with genuine emotion as well as Instant Family, and while I could predict how the vast majority of the story would play out, it still worked more than well enough to keep me entertained and invested all the way through.

 And those are my favorite, lesser known feel good films.
 Did I miss your favorite, or do you have another overlooked heartwarming flick?
 Let me know in the comments below, and it just might end up here next time I update it.
 You can also follow me on Twitter, Letterboxd, or bookmark my author page to see what I write about next.
 Until next time, remember: the best seats are in The Middle of The Row!